Katrioska/Jukepy/README.md

 Made entirely in Python.
 The GUI will made with Kivy

 ## Development Status
 ### NO PRE-ALPHA VERSION.
 VERY EARLY DEVELOPMENT STAGE.
-(17/12/2020)
+(18/12/2020)
 The server can just download YouTube videos and convert them to MP3 format.
-Can't play them yet

 ## TO-DO List
 * Server can play music in the Raspberry Pi 4